MrWhiteC/NLU_Project2025/README.md

 **2. Evaluation**
-For evluation, the comparion between 2 ipynb file are NLP_project_CTI-BERT.ipynb and evaluation_bert.ipynb.
+<br>For evluation, the comparion between 2 ipynb file are NLP_project_CTI-BERT.ipynb and evaluation_bert.ipynb.
 Both files will use the real_news_maps.csv as the groud truth for evluating the model.

 **3. Website Deployment**